awsdocs/amazon-workspaces-administration-guide/doc_source/manage-workspaces-users.md

 You can send an invitation email to a user manually if needed\.

 **Note**
-If you're using AD Connector, welcome emails aren't automatically sent to your users, so you must send them manually\.
+If you're using AD Connector or a trusted domain, invitation emails aren't automatically sent to your users, so you must send them manually\.
+Invitation emails also aren't sent automatically if the user already exists in Active Directory\.

 **To resend an invitation email**